SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 - A Windows PC
 - USB-C cable
 - A Wireless Access point (which has an active internet access)
-- Android Phone or iPhone with **EFR Connect** App, which is available in Play Store and App Store.
+- Android Phone or iPhone with **Simplicity Connect App(formerly EFR Connect App)** App, which is available in Play Store and App Store.
 - LM75 Temperature Sensor (inbuilt sensor available on WSDK/WPK board)
 - **SoC Mode**:
   - Standalone